Body of missing Nevada 18-year-old found two weeks after disappearance - NewsBreak

 Deputies said a tip led them to the remote area.

-Irion was last seen around 5 a.m. on March 12 walking through a Walmart parking lot in Fernley, about 400 miles northwest of Las Vegas and 35 miles east of Reno.Chris Rock says he’s still ‘processing’ Oscar slap at show
+Irion was last seen around 5 a.m. on March 12 walking through a Walmart parking lot in Fernley, about 400 miles northwest of Las Vegas and 35 miles east of Reno.GALLERY: Strong winds, storms cause significant damage throughout Central Alabama

 Surveillance video from that day shows Irion in a parking lot, waiting in her car for a shuttle to pick her up.
 Troy Driver, 41, was also seen walking around the lot while Irion was there, according to NewsNation .